Many companies don’t really know what their annual budget for marketing is and very few SMBs even have a formal marketing budget in place.

 We’ll even go as far as saying that without a formal marketing budget, you put your company at risk for making impulsive – and expensive – marketing decisions that don’t generate your intended results.

-Top 5 benefits of having a designated marketing budget in place
+Top 5 benefits of a marketing budget

 - It establishes a clear sense of direction for the management of your marketing strategies

 - It enables you to allocate precious and finite financial resources more effectively

 - It encourages coordination and planning with other areas of your business i.e. finance, operations, HR, etc., as well as integrating with the staff in those departments